 11. The push-pull scheme

-The push-pull scheme, also called push-pull, is a circuit used in the output stages of electronic circuits to deliver both positive voltage and current as well as positive and negative current.
+The push-pull scheme, also called push-pull, is a circuit used in the output stages of electronic circuits to deliver both positive voltage and current as well as voltage and negative current.

 The scheme uses an NPN transistor to deliver positive current and voltage and uses a PNP transistor to absorb current and deliver negative voltage.